 |Maximum size: about 13 mm (estimated from photos).

 This species ranges from greenish-brown to yellow.
 The rhinophores, gills, cephalic

 tentacles and foot are tipped with dark purple.

-depth of 15 m (50 ft) and another in a Halimeda kanaloana bed at 8-9 m (25-31 ft).
-When offered a piece of the blue bryozoan eaten by Tambja morosa, the latter animal appeared to show some feeding motions.
+is a moderately rare species found in moderately protected to moderately exposed rocky habitats and in Halimeda kanaloana beds at depths of 3-15 m (10-50 ft).
+When offered a piece of the blue bryozoan eaten by Tambja morosa, a young animal appeared to show feeding motions.

 First recorded in Hawaii from Makena, Maui by PF on June 26, 1998.